 It is not good to engage in aquarium works in bare hands.
 The aquarium water carries germs that can be harmful to humans also.
 And at the same time, oily matters can contaminate the aquarium water.

 Your hand secretes oils naturally, though small in quantity.
-And unwashed hand can carry oil from external sources also.
+And unwashed hands can carry oil from external sources also.

 So it is quite possible that sinking your oily hand frequently in the aquarium water eventually forms an oil slick, especially in small aquariums with a low volume of water.